 The term “mobile workforce” refers to a group of employees providing service in the field, often on-site with a customer.

 “Mobile workforce management” refers to the suite of tools—including processes, software, applications, networks, and related services—used to schedule, monitor, track, and analyze the performance of mobile teams as they deliver services and support your customers.
+Usually these are SaaS (or Software as a Service) tools meaning they are cloud based and delivered on demand.

 Mobile workforce management (MWM) solutions are designed to help company leaders more effectively manage employees in the field while they interface with customers.
 While functionality can vary by industry, most MWM solutions include tools to: